habhomegit/Smartthings_Z-Wave/README.md

-# iBlinds SmartThings Device Handler
+# iBlinds SmartThings Blind Device Handler

 This is a device driver for iBlinds.  iBlinds is an intelligent Z-Wave blind motor that installs out of sight in existing Venetian (2" and 2 1/2" slatted-style) blind headrails.
 Use iblinds to tilt the slats open, closed or use the value slider for precise positioning of the slat tilt angle